Cervical stenosis is a type of spinal stenosis that affects the neck. At UVA Health, you'll find experts who specialize in treating cervical stenosis.

 - Decompressive laminectomy is a common surgical procedure to treat cervical stenosis.
-This procedure removes the lamina (vertebral roof) to create more space in the spinal canal for nerves.
-If your surgeon only removed part of the lamina, the procedure is known as a decompressive laminotomy.
+This procedure removes the lamina (vertebral roof).
+This creates more space in the spinal canal for nerves.
+If your surgeon only removes part of the lamina, the procedure is known as a decompressive laminotomy.

 - A posterior laminoplasty expands the size of the spinal canal by lifting the lamina on one side.
 This procedure retains spinal stability and reduces the need for fusion.

 - A discectomy removes part of or an entire disc, such as a herniated disc that compresses nerve structures.

 - A foraminotomy enlarges the size of the foramen (nerve passageways) to decompress nerve roots.

 - Instrumentation and fusion stabilizes the spine.
 It may be combined with another procedure, such as a discectomy.